hieunghia-pat/UIT-ObjectRelationTransformer/README.md

 The current command uses scheduled sampling.
 You can also set scheduled_sampling_start to -1 to disable it.

-If you'd like to evaluate BLEU/METEOR/CIDEr scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [coco-caption code](https://github.com/tylin/coco-caption) into `coco-caption` directory.
+If you'd like to evaluate BLEU/METEOR/CIDEr scores during training in addition to validation cross entropy loss, use `--language_eval 1` option.

 For more options, see `opts.py`.